-The Atmosphere Data Store (ADS) will soon become the only source for access to CAMS datasets and updates, users need to migrate to ADS as soon as possible.
+The Atmosphere Data Store (ADS) will soon become the primary source for access to CAMS datasets and updates, users need to migrate to ADS as soon as possible.
 The CDS API is a service providing programmatic access to ADS data.
+Note that access to the CAMS global forecast NRT data on the operational FTP server will remain in place.

 This article describes how to switch to using the CDS API for Copernicus Atmosphere Monitoring Service (CAMS) data users.
 This is the programmatic way of downloading data from the Atmosphere Data Store (ADS).